-- Don’t assume your child is at the same swimming skill level they were at the start of 2020.
+- After a break, don’t assume your child is at the same swimming skill level they were at before the break.
 It may be that children who were confidently able to stay afloat in the water may now need assistance.

 - Make grandparents and other carers aware that your child’s swimming skills may be a little rusty and encourage them to alter their plans accordingly if need be (such as play in the backyard with the sprinkler instead of going to the pool with grandma).